-p.
-Share-based payments

-i.
-Share-based payment transactions
+Notes to the Consolidated Financial Statements December 31, 2012 and 2011 p.
+Share-based payments i.
+Share-based payment transactions ii.
+Equity-settled transactions

 Employees (including directors and senior executives) of the Company receive a portion of their remuneration in the form of share-based payment transactions, whereby employees render services as consideration for equity instruments ("equity-settled transactions").